Dedzed101/CodePath-iOS-University---Flix/README.md

 # CodePath-iOS-University---Flix
-A repository holding files for the first part of the Flix app
+A repository holding files for the Flix app

 # Flix